trozware/troznet/_posts/2016-02-24-three-rules-for-writing-better-swift.md

+---
-## Three Rules for Writing Better Swift:
+title: Three Rules for Writing Better Swift
+author: Sarah
+layout: post
+permalink: /2016/02/three-rules-for-writing-better-swift/
+tags:
+  - swift
+  - learning
+summary: 1.
+Do not use !.<br>2.
+Use let, not var.<br>3.
+Allow the compiler to infer types.
+---

 ### 1. Do not use !

 Swift uses optionals for values that can be nil.
-To use an optional value, you need to "un-wrap" it first, which means getting the actual value out. assuming that the value exists and the optional is not actually nil.
+To use an optional value, you need to "un-wrap" it first, which means getting the actual value out, assuming that the value exists and the optional is not actually nil.

-Optionals will be the subject of a complete post by themselves, but for now, I will just say this:
+[Optionals][5] are the subject of a complete post by themselves, but for now, I will just say this:
 When you use ! you are **promising** the compiler that you will make sure there is a real value in that optional by the time it is needed.

 If this is not the case, your app will crash as shown in this playground: